cmu-sei/gameboard-v2/README.md

+# ⚠️ DEPRECATION NOTICE ⚠️

+This repository has been deprecated.
+Please visit the [new Gameboard project](https://github.com/cmu-sei/gameboard) for the latest code.

+---

 # Gameboard API

 Developed by Carnegie Mellon University's Software Engineering Institute (SEI), **Gameboard** is a flexible web platform that provides game design capabilities and a competition-ready user interface.
 The Gameboard API works in conjunction with the [Gameboard UI](https://github.com/cmu-sei/gameboard-ui-v2) web client to deliver a full competition environment.